Evolutionary dynamics of any multiplayer game on regular graphs

 According to stability analysis, we can divide the results into two cases.
 First, when $r>k+1$, the fixation of defection at $\mathbf{x}^{(D)}$ is unstable and the fixation of cooperation at $\mathbf{x}^{(C)}$ is stable.
-The dilemma is overcomed through the known principles as in the traditional public goods game.
+The dilemma is overcome through known principles known in the traditional public goods game.

 Second, when $r<k+1$, the fixation of defection occurs in the traditional public goods game, but in this 3-strategy system with pool punishment, the situations can be different.
 Here, we discuss the effect of pool punishment when $r<k+1$ and show how the results in Fig.~\ref{fig_pool_table} in the main text are obtained.